 Get your business involved

 Tempted?
-Have a look round The Big Lunch home on our site, and if you’d like to chat more about promoting The Big Lunch in your business, please get in touch with us — we’d love to work together in helping your colleagues get to know each other and their own neighbours.
-You can also encourage employees to sign up for a free Big Lunch starter pack, which we’ll post straight to their door.
+Explore our information on The Big Lunch and if you’d like to chat more about promoting The Big Lunch in your business, please get in touch with us — we’d love to work together in helping your colleagues get to know each other and their own neighbours.
+You can also encourage employees to sign up for a free Big Lunch pack, which we’ll post straight to their door.

-This year, The Big Lunch forms part of The Great Get-Together — a weekend of celebrations over 17–18 June.
-Businesses can get involved by hosting events: Big Lunches, sporting and cultural events, open days, or by supporting local community events through offering venues, assets and funding.
+Businesses can get involved by hosting events - Big Lunches, sporting and cultural events, open days, or by supporting local community events through offering venues, assets and funding.